pcecconi/snake-multi/README.md

 web gRPC)
 - `protos`: Builds the protocol buffers interfaces for Goland and Javascript.
 You should run this command every time you change the protocols definitions.

+## TODO
+This implementation was done from scratch in a week while at the same time learning Golang, gRPC and online game development.
+As such, many things that were part of the design were left out of scope to satisfy the deadline imposed by the task.
+Some of those things are:

+- Tests
+- Server validation of moves and cheating detection
+- Services separation
+- A better UI

+Also, I'm sure the code could be structured in a much-cleaner way with more time and Golang experience.
+Nonetheless, it's quite playable! :)